SDK UI & Core for iOS

 Example: AdditionalField(type: .customer_phone, value: "Customer phone")

-In addition, when processing payments made with cards of all card schemes, you are recommended to specify the customer's billing address information in the additionalFields parameter.
+In addition, when processing card payments, you are recommended to specify the customer's billing address information in the additionalFields parameter.

 Parameter Description